Savitha-putra/Docker_learning_day_by_day/README.md

 tar -czvf file.tar.gz directory
 #to create a tar from directories and files in same path
 tar -czvf filename.tar.gz /path/to/dir1 dir2 file1 file2
+#to list the contents of tar file use -t option
+tar -ztvf projects.tar.gz
 ```